AL6981/Fostering-an-Inclusive-Community/practice-protocol.md

 # Practice Protocol

-#### With large groups, this activity can be done in multiple groups of 4.
-For smaller groups, hold this fishbowl style.
-The small group is in the center of the circle, with the circle also being observers.
+#### This activity can be done in multiple groups of 4 or as a fishbowl.
+In a fishbowl, the role-play group is in the center of a larger circle comprised of multiple observers.

 ##### Groups of 4
 **Roles**